Ordination of women in Methodism: Evangelical Wesleyan Church

 The 2015 Discipline of the Evangelical Wesleyan Church stipulates: "Women may be received on trial and into full connection and be ordained deacon, on the same conditions as men, provided always that this shall not be regarded as a step toward ordination as elder."

 Allegheny Wesleyan Methodist Connection

-In the Allegheny Wesleyan Methodist Connection, Antoinette Brown was ordained an elder by Luther Lee in 1853, becoming the first woman to receive holy orders in that denomination (then the Wesleyan Methodist Church).
+In the Allegheny Wesleyan Methodist Connection, Antoinette Brown was ordained an elder by Luther Lee in 1853, becoming the first woman to receive holy orders in that denomination (at that time called the Wesleyan Methodist Church).

 Global Methodist Church

-Upon its founding (April 2022), the denomination continues with the UMC position, in which it split from, with no change to its view of the ordination of women as clergy.
+The Global Methodist Church maintains the same position as the UMC, which it split from in 2022, with no change to its view of the ordination of women as clergy.